den-it/ntmap/docs/index.md

 dc1-
 ```

-Ntmap will search Netbox database for given name patterns and will display found devices on map.
-Each line of the scheme represents a level at which a found device will be displayed on the final graph.
+Ntmap will search Netbox database for given name patterns and will display found devices and providers on map.
+Each line of the scheme represents a level at which a found device or provider will be displayed on the final graph.

 The example scheme above can generate a network graph for production links like this: